-To increase throughput when processing massive projects, SURE software provides the capability to automatically split projects into a certain number of subprojects.
-These subprojects can be automatically distributed to worker nodes on the local network and are designed in a way that guarantees for consistent results across the various subproject's borders.
+To increase throughput when processing massive projects, SURE software provides the capability to automatically split projects into subprojects.
+These subprojects are automatically distributed to worker nodes on the local network and are designed in a way that guarantees consistent results across the various subproject's borders.

 Follow these easy steps to utilize distributed processing capabilities for your projects: